 The student will understand the basic statistical concepts and terminology involved in Probability, Correlation & Regression, Probability Distribution and Statistical Quality Control.
 The course focuses on how to interpret and solve business -related word problems and to develop simple Statistical models from a business perspective.

-- 1. Objective: To create a better understanding of Statistical concepts in solving business and commerce related problems.
-The course serves as a good foundation for further study in management, accounting marketing and finance. - 2.
-Key features: Conceptual framework, understanding dynamics of individual behaviour, understanding dynamics of group behavior, organizational dynamics, managing change towards organizational effectiveness.
+Objective: To create a better understanding of Statistical concepts in solving business and commerce related problems.
+The course serves as a good foundation for further study in management, accounting marketing and finance.